Digital-Grinnell/yeager-collection/README.md

 About,/about.html,
 ```

-For this project we wanted to suppress the `Visualization`, `Map` and `Timeline` pages so the file was modified to include only this configuration:
+For this project we wanted to suppress the `Visualization` and `Map` pages so the file was modified to include only this configuration:

 ```
 display_name,stub,dropdown_parent